AdobeDocs/experience-manager-65.fr-FR/help/sites-administering/closed-user-groups.md

 }

 if (cugPolicy == null) {
-   log.debug("no applicable policy"); // path not supported or no applicable policy (e.g.
+   log.debug("no applicable policy"); // path not supported or no applicable policy (for example,
                                                    // the policy was set before)
    return;
 }